-And the so-called games marketing vendors play to rip you off are endless.
+And the games Marketing experts play to rip you off are endless.
 Do you want to get a page #1 rank on Google?
 It's easy - as long as you define your geographic market small enough.
 Do you want to get a better response to your emails?
 It's easy - as long as you're willing to get your domain tagged as a spammer.
 Do you want to get a higher PPC response?
 It's easy - as long as you're willing and able to outbid your competitor, to the point where you're losing money on every sale.

-And if you think that hiring a Marketing Director is going to solve the problem, think again.
+And, by the way, if you think that hiring a Marketing Director is going to solve the problem, think again.
 They may know everything there is to know about social media marketing, inbound marketing and content marketing.
 But are they willing to be accountable for revenue?
 Of course not.
 Maybe they'll say they have no control over what the sales team does with the leads, and you'll agree.
-Or they'll say that their job is to get traffic, exposure, clicks, hits and downloads, but not revenue.
+Or they'll say that their job is to get traffic, exposure, clicks, hits, demos and downloads, but not revenue.
 And you'll agree to that, too, because you don't know any better, do you?

-And your salespeople are no better.
-When you hired them, they told you that, if you can get them in the door they can close anyone, right?
+And your Sales people are no better.
+When you hired them, did they tell you that, "If you can get me in the door, I can close anyone"?
 How's that working out for you?
-Or maybe they're generating their own appointments, but they just can't close them because of the pandemic, or competition, or pricing, or the war in Ukraine, or the weather.
+Or maybe they're generating their own appointments, but they just can't close them because of the pandemic and Work-at-Home, or competition, or pricing, or the war in Ukraine, or the weather.

-But one thing you can count on: As soon as they see they're not going to make their numbers, their resume will be back on the street.
+But one thing you can count on: As soon as they see that they're not going to make their numbers, their resume will be back out on Indeed.

 But don't worry.
 It's not you.
 It's them.
-Oh, and it's your money.
+But maybe you'll get a Participation Trophy.

-Here's the sad truth: The industry has created a game that gives you the illusion of control and of the potential for success.
-And they've enabled all manner of agents - digital marketing companies, software developers, consultants, list vendors, marketing experts, and even your own employees - to help you play, and keep you in the game.
+Here's the sad truth: The industry has created a game that gives you the illusion of control, and of the potential for success.
+And it's enabled all manner of agents - digital marketing companies, software developers, consultants, list vendors, marketing experts, and even your own employees - to help you play, and keep you in the game.
 But if you play their game, you can never win.
 You might get by, but the odds are much higher that you will lose everything.
 The platforms will simply continue to get richer.
 Vendors will come and go.
 And your employees will move on.

-Instead, let LeadGen.com show you how to get off the hamster wheel, to put down the Kool-Aid, and get real results.
-We'll help you win the game that you really want to win: growing your business, not theirs.
+Let LeadGen.com show you how to get off the hamster wheel, to put down the Kool-Aid, and get real results.
+We can help you win the game that you really want to win: growing your business, not theirs.